 The project, by Centre Director Michelle Foster and Hélène Lambert (Westminster and Wollongong), draws on historical and contemporary interpretation of international law based on the travaux préparatoires to the 1951 Refugee Convention and its antecedents, academic writing, UNHCR policy and legal documents, UN Human Rights Council resolutions, UN Human Rights Committee general comments, UN Secretary General reports, and UN General Assembly resolutions.
 It is also based on original comparative analysis of existing jurisprudence worldwide relating to claims to refugee status based on or around statelessness.
 By examining statelessness through the prism of international refugee law, this book fills a critical gap in existing scholarship.

-The major project output will be a co-authored monograph published by Oxford University Press in 2019.
+The major project is a co-authored monograph published by Oxford University Press in 2019.

 Foster, M and Lambert, H, International Refugee Law and the Protection of Stateless Persons, Oxford University Press, United Kingdom (2019)